-As part of the Entity's ICFR assessment process, the entity counts with an internal certifying process designed and implemented to ensure the reliability of the half-yearly/annual financial information for its disclosure to the market.
+The Bank has in place a certification model for key controls within the system of Internal Control over Financial Reporting based on a "bottom-up" approach, which starts at the lower levels of the organisational structure and then rises to the Deputy General Directorate of Finance, thus ensuring that half-yearly/annual financial reporting is reliable when released to the market.
 In this process, each person in charge of the key controls identified certifies, for the given period, the effective execution of the controls.